 My name is Amanda and I am here to admit something to you all.
 After having visited a single bioluminescent bay, I am addicted.
+And having been able to swim in a bioluminescent bay in Puerto Rico, I need more.
 If there is a 12-step program for bioluminescent bay addicts, I refuse to enter it.
 I must see more.
-I must experience more of this natural world wonder, whether it’s swimming in or kayaking through.
-It is something I cannot imagine never doing it again, and I also can’t imagine going to Puerto Rico and not visiting one of their three (YES, THREE) bioluminescent bays.
-If this intro isn’t enough to get you Googling for your own bioluminescent bay Puerto Rico tour, keep reading because it is my singular goal to convince you that you must go.
+I must experience more of this natural world wonder, whether it’s swimming in a bioluminescent bay (in Puerto Rico or otherwise) or kayaking through one.
+It is something I cannot imagine never doing again, and I also can’t imagine going to Puerto Rico and not visiting one of their three (YES, THREE) bioluminescent bays.
+If this intro isn’t enough to get you Googling “bioluminescent bay Puerto Rico tour” or “swimming in bioluminescent bay Puerto Rico”, keep reading because it is my singular goal to convince you that you must go.

 A Little About Puerto Rico’s Bioluminescent Bays

 Bioluminescent bays are special because they contain microorganisms called dinoflagellates that when bothered or agitated, light up.
 This means anything really moving at a semi-rapid pace in the water will cause these little babies to glow.

 Going on a bioluminescent bay Puerto Rico tour in any of the three bays will be life changing.
 However, each bay is a different experience and you are only allowed to swim in one of Puerto Rico’s bioluminescent bays.
 Here is the breakdown of each of the bays and what you need to know before making your decision: